diannel231/drone_detection/README.md

 $ gr_modtool add block_name
 ```

-In the gr folder, either add the blocks and copy the code from the lib (C++) or python folder and yaml from the grc folder, or replace all folders with the ones from this repository.
+In the gr folder, either add the blocks and copy the main code from the lib (C++) or python folder and yaml from the grc folder, or replace all folders with the ones from this repository.
 The modules were created and installed in the main Kali home directory.

 After the files have been replaced, run the following commands in the gr-Energy_Detector_ff folder:
 ```